-After just a few attempts you will figure out the right amount of coffee, the right type of coffee, and how much tamping is needed to achieve the desired outcome.
+After few attempts you will figure out the right amount of coffee, the right type of coffee, and how much tamping is needed to achieve the desired outcome.

-I share some tips on these key points in my article and they may help you become a pro faster.
+I share some tips on these key variables in my article and they may help you become a pro faster.

-If you’re willing to put in a little effort, you will be able to lower the cost you pay per cup of coffee, and also reduce the waste, which will have a positive impact on the environment.
+If you’re willing to put in a little effort, you will be able to lower the cost you pay per cup of coffee, and also reduce the waste.
+And this will have a positive impact on the environment.